-Achieving the perfect bedroom layout is easier said than done but, with a few basic rules, you can optimize your bedroom furniture to create your ideal room.
-That's why we came up with a few basic layouts that can help you nail down your floor plan without breaking a sweat.
-From tackling clutter in your tiny bedroom to filling awkward corners in your cavernous master suite, consider this your road map on how to arrange a bedroom you'll love.
+Achieving the perfect bedroom layout is easier said than done but, with a few basic rules, you can optimize your bedroom setting to create your ideal room.
+That's why we came up with a few basic layout ideas for bedrooms that can help you nail down your floor plan without breaking a sweat.
+From tackling clutter in your tiny bedroom to filling awkward corners in your cavernous master suite, consider this your roadmap on bedroom layouts you'll love.

 The Bed: Opt for a smaller full bed with built-in storage in lieu of a dresser.